ajeetraina/dhi-sample-demos/strimzi-kafka/guides/guides.md

 ### No shell

-Runtime images don't include a shell.
-Use `dev`-tagged images in your build stages to run shell commands, then copy necessary artifacts to the runtime stage.
-Use Docker Debug to inspect running containers without a shell.
+Runtime images include `/bin/bash` as the default CMD.
+Dev-tagged images additionally include package managers and extra tooling.
+Use Docker Debug to attach additional debugging tools to a running container without modifying the image.

 ### Entrypoint